GGonnerman/CS4550_Compiler/README.md

 - `kleins`: a bash script to allow scanning any klein program
 - `kleinf`: a bash script to allow validating any klein program
 - `kleinp`: a bash script to allow printing the ast of any klein program
+- `kleinv`: a bash script to print the symbol table or any semantic errors
 - `CS4550_Compiler.code-workspace` and `.vscode`: We all use vscode, so these files help our configurations to stay in sync.
 - `.ruff.toml`: configurations for ruff (python linter and formatter) to help standardize code